lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## LSB CDA

-LSB action is used to avoid sendind the fixed part of the packet field header to the other end.
+LSB action is used to avoid sendind the known part of the packet field header to the other end.
 This action is used together with the "MSB" MO.
 A length can be specified in the rule to indicate how many bits have to be sent.
 If not length is specified, the number of bits sent are the field length minus the bits length specified in the MSB MO.

 The compressor sends the "length" Least Significant Bits.
-The decompressor combines with an OR operator the value received with the Target Value.
+The decompressor combines the value received with the Target Value.

-In some cases, where the field has a variable length, the complete value is sent, as for example the Uri-Path the MSB(16) will be used.
-The decompressor known the field size, either given byt he rule or sent with the data and can process the reverse operation.
+If this action is made on a variable length field, the remaning size in byte has to be sent before.

 ## DEViid, APPiid CDA